-ACADEMIC STANDING LEVELS
+ACADEMIC STANDING LEVELS Warning

-Warning

-Any student whose cumulative GPA falls below 2.0 for any given semester will be placed on academic warning for the following semester.
-Students will be notified that they have been placed on academic warning via letter from the Vice Presidents of Curriculum Services and Student Services.

-Students on academic warning will be encouraged to see their advisors within the first ten days of the following semester and to take advantage of available academic and counseling support services.
+If the cumulative GPA of a student is below 2.0 at the end of his or her initial semester, when final grades are submitted to the Registrar, the student will be placed on academic warning.
+Students who have been placed on academic warning will receive e-mail notification from Student Services at their college-issued address.
+Students on academic warning will be encouraged to consult with a Student Services advisor or faculty advisor within the first ten days of the semester to learn about available academic and counseling services.